 Welcome!
-Join me on my journey in learning about going green and reducing environmental impact in the home, at work and in business.
+Join me in learning about going green and reducing environmental impact in the home, at work and in business.
 This site contains hundreds of guides containing tips and information, plus eco news that I hope you’ll find useful, educational and thought-provoking.

 Recently published/updated articles

-Whether you take small steps or huge leaps towards green living – remember, every action counts towards helping the environment!
+Whether you take small steps or huge leaps towards green living – every action counts towards reducing your environmental impact.

 The future may appear very grim for the planet as we know it at times, and the problems overwhelming.
 Attempting to do something about it might not succeed, but doing nothing will most certainly end in that grim future occurring.